 - Plug the fridge back in and let it chill, without being opened, for an hour before putting food back into it.
 Skipping this step may mean your food does not stay at a safe chilling temperature.

 - Return the contents of the fridge, wiping down each bottle or jar as you work.
 This is a good time to make a note of any condiments you’re running low on, too.

-Make a point of wiping down spills as they happen, and changing out the paper towels in your produce and meat drawers before your grocery shopping trips and you’ll help your fridge stay nice between deep cleanings!
+Once you Spring Clean your refrigerator, it’s easy to keep it nice.
+Make a point of wiping down spills as they happen, and change out the paper towels in your produce and meat drawers before each grocery shopping trip to help your fridge stay clean between deep cleanings!